Hothouse 15: Call to Animation Artists

 We’re open to ideas that involve interactive or real-time elements such as Unity, Unreal, motion capture, data visualization, processing, etc. However, you must demonstrate a thoughtful reason behind the use of the technology and enough know-how to viably execute.
 If you plan to use generative AI tools for concept development or asset creation, please explicitly describe your intentions and methods.
 We will only consider proposals where such tools do not infringe upon intellectual property rights.

 Your proposal must illustrate that you have the necessary skills or experience to execute the project as proposed.
-The film must be completed in the allotted three-month time frame, so project viability is a key deciding factor in the selection process.
+The film must be completed in the allotted 12 week time frame, so project viability is a key deciding factor in the selection process.

 Submission criteria